pebreo/pebreo.github.io/begin/Part4-architecture-of-synthetic-intelligence.md

 Evelyn wasn't naive.
 She knew ANNs were powerful tools, capable of learning patterns invisible to the human eye.
 But this lack of transparency gnawed at her.
 It was like having a superpowered race car with a blind driver –  it might get you somewhere fast, but with no understanding of how.
 She was starting to realize the potential for disaster was too real.

 Her frustration wasn't just academic.
 Imagine a doctor relying on an opaque system for a life-altering diagnosis.
 What if the ANN identified a rare disease in a patient, but the doctor couldn't verify the reasoning behind it?
 Trust, the cornerstone of the doctor-patient relationship, would crumble.
-More importantly, lives were at stake.
+More importantly, lives are at stake.

 Evelyn wasn't ready to throw in the towel.
 She envisioned a new architecture or method could not only make diagnoses but also explain their reasoning in a way humans could understand.
 She was excited at the possibilities.